andrew/ultimate-awesome/README.md

 - [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .
 - [awesome-state](https://github.com/tnfe/awesome-state) - Collection of state management lib.
 - [awesome-osint-chrome-extensions](https://github.com/ubikron/awesome-osint-chrome-extensions) - Chrome Extensions for OSINT.
-- [awesome-orclapex](https://github.com/Dani3lSun/awesome-orclapex) - A curated list of awesome Oracle APEX resources.
 - [Awesome-ICCV2023-Low-Level-Vision](https://github.com/DarrenPan/Awesome-ICCV2023-Low-Level-Vision) - A Collection of Papers and Codes in ICCV2023/2021 about low level vision.
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.
 - [awesome-ory](https://github.com/ory/awesome-ory) - A curated collection of examples and solutions created by the Ory Community. .
 - [awesome-haskell](https://github.com/albohlabs/awesome-haskell) - A curated list of amazingly awesome Haskell articles and talks for beginners.
+- [awesome-building-blocks-for-web-apps](https://github.com/componently-com/awesome-building-blocks-for-web-apps) - Standalone features to be integrated into web applications.
+- [awesome-orclapex](https://github.com/Dani3lSun/awesome-orclapex) - A curated list of awesome Oracle APEX resources.
 - [awesome-cybersec](https://github.com/dhotrey/awesome-cybersec) - A collection of awesome platforms, blogs, documents, books, resources and cool stuff about security .
 - [awesome-danish](https://github.com/fnielsen/awesome-danish) - A curated list of awesome resources for Danish language technology.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.